 Mod Envelope

-The mod envelope can be routed to five destinations:
+The mod envelope can be routed to five destinations: phase distortion, filter cutoff, LFO rate, Rökkur, and Rústir.

 Phase Distortion

 Section titled “Phase Distortion”Phase distortion reshapes a waveform’s phase angle to create new harmonics.
 Many users are familiar with pulse-width modulation, where the duty cycle of a pulse wave is shifted to alter its harmonic content.
 Phase distortion applies a similar idea more broadly, bending the phase of any waveform to generate new timbres.
 Pushing the slider upward introduces phase distortion, while pushing it downward inverts its direction.
+When applied to an external audio source, phase distortion will introduce a phaser.

 Filter Cutoff